-What is a right to disconnect and does the UK need one after Covid?
+What is the right to disconnect and does the UK need it to stop people burning out?

-Working from home has blurred the lines between home life and office life during the pandemic and led to calls for a right to disconnect from emails and work problems to improve wellbeing
+The rise in popularity of working from home has blurred the lines between private life life and office life, leading to calls for a right to disconnect from emails and work problems to improve wellbeing

 Share